Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 I think come, yeah.

-There was someone who had...
+There was someone who would...

-Oh, they saw the ghost again.
+Oh, they saw the ghosts again, but I...

-They were either thinking they meant come or it was the ghost.
+They were either thinking they meant come, or it was the ghost.

 Because it's not 1994.

-We accept American Express.
+We accept an American Express.

 All right.